-Serbia, or the route we are on, is still quite authentic.
+Serbia, or the route I am on, is still quite authentic.
 Around 5 o’clock elderly people in their outfits dating back to the 80′ are lounging and napping.
-Here we see simple structures made from wood in a very airy construction where corn is kept to dry.
+Here I see simple structures made from wood in a very airy construction where corn is kept to dry.
 Sometimes they add mud to build barns, and dried grass to give it structure and strength.
-In the city Belgrade we sample kebab while sunflower-seeds are available in every shop.
+In the city Belgrade I sample kebab while sunflower-seeds are available in every shop.
 The river stores heaps of trash along the edges and the route happily joins in with collecting plastic.
 Me trying to order black tea always turns out to be earl grey or peach, or some other synthetic fruity mismatch of tea.
 The silk route obviously did not go through Serbia.

-The last day of our European cycling trip in Serbia is getting more connected to Romania.
-Tom and I are cooing how genuine it is, and it all seem to come together after Kovin, where I surprisingly marvel at the great taste of a hamburger.
+The last day of my European cycling trip in Serbia is getting more connected to Romania.
+I am cooing how genuine it is, and it all seem to come together after Kovin, where I surprisingly marvel at the great taste of a hamburger.
 The elderly women are still dressed in black with a synthetic apron covering their front, a pajama style trouser underneath it.
 Their equal aged husbands ride on bicycles, often old and rusty, remarkable often a collapsible one.
 Horses are pulling carts.
-We peddle past wetlands and slough, quiet waters with bobbing boats.
-Birds, egrets and storks all flap their wings when they hear us coming.
+I peddle past wetlands and slough, quiet waters with bobbing boats.
+Birds, egrets and storks all flap their wings when they hear me coming.

 A bridge between the east and West

 Houses are built from hollow bricks, their angle slanting, the outlook not important.
 And that is a great achievement, or is it not?
 To build your dwelling in such a way that it is functional.
 Cement is bubbling between the big gray blocks of stones.
 Paint, flowers in the windowsill, or a windowsill itself, a window frame or alignment are sometimes too much of an addition to a newly built house.
 Is that important when the roads are in a bad condition?
 When bread is mostly white?
 When sausages are big and plenty?
 When people love to smoke?
-When men sexually jeer at me when Tom is far ahead?
+When men sexually jeer at me?